pranaviyay/Real-Time-Anomaly-Detection/README.md

-# Real-Time Fraud Detection System
+# Real-Time Anomaly Detection System

-An end-to-end real-time fraud detection system built on Apache Kafka, FastAPI, and XGBoost.
+An end-to-end real-time Anomaly detection system built on Apache Kafka, FastAPI, and XGBoost.
 Transactions stream through a Kafka pipeline, get scored by a trained ML model using stateful behavioural features, and flagged alerts appear live on a Streamlit dashboard.

-The core idea behind this project was to move beyond static fraud detection — instead of training on fixed features like amount and location alone, the system maintains a rolling in-memory history per user and derives behavioural signals on every incoming transaction in real time.
+The core idea behind this project was to move beyond static anomaly detection — instead of training on fixed features like amount and location alone, the system maintains a rolling in-memory history per user and derives behavioural signals on every incoming transaction in real time.

 ---